 Incomplete Policy

-An incomplete may be reported for a student who has carried a subject with a passing grade until near the end of the semester and then, because of illness or other unusual and substantiated cause beyond his/her control, has been unable to take or complete the final examination or to complete some limited amount of term work.
-An incomplete is not given to a student who stays away from a final examination unless the student proves to the instructor that he or she was prevented from attending as indicated above.
-In the absence of such proof, the grade shall be F; even with such proof, if his/her work has convinced the instructor that he/she cannot pass, the grade shall be F.
+An incomplete may be reported for a student who has carried a subject with a passing grade until near the end of the semester and then, because of illness or other unusual and substantiated cause beyond their control, has been unable to take or complete the final examination or to complete some limited amount of term work.
+An incomplete is not given to a student who stays away from a final examination unless the student proves to the instructor that they were prevented from attending as indicated above.
+In the absence of such proof, the grade shall be F; even with such proof, if their work has convinced the instructor that they cannot pass, the grade shall be F.

 If an admitted business student earns an incomplete, the work for that course must be completed by the last class day of the student's next semester in residence (exclusive of summer sessions).
 Incompletes incurred in the last semester of residence may not be removed after five years of absence from the university without special advance permission of the associate dean.
 Such incompletes must remain on the record with grades of PI and do not lapse into failures.